 - How easy are your pipe & cable locators to use?

 - Although our locators are user-friendly and simple to operate, learning the locating techniques and tricks of the trade require some basic training.
-Our manuals and training video are great sources of information to achieve that training.
+Our manuals and training videos are great sources of information to achieve that training.
 In addition, factory support is always one phone call away.
 Over time, experience will provide the best advantage in the use of your locator.

 - How do I search along a chain link fence?

 - Searching in the vicinity of a chain link fence requires a reduced sensitivity setting and some control over the orientation of the locator.
 Position the locator horizontally with its long axis perpendicular to the fence.
 This ensures that the upper sensor is kept away from the fence.

 Searching in the vicinity of a chain link fencePerform the search by slowly moving the locator forward along the fence while also moving it to the right and to the left.
 As you move forward, this technique will allow you to search an area several feet wide.
 Listen for an abrupt drop in the signal that will occur when the lower sensor, located 1-5/8 inches from the end of the locator, is directly over the stake.
 Any variation in the position of the locator will produce an abrupt rise in the frequency of the signal.

 Placement of Locator While Searching Along a Chain Link Fence